 - Smart Codes in Your Community: A Guide to Building Rehabilitation Codes, U.S. Department of Housing and Urban Development (2001) – This report provides a practical overview of building codes and the role of HUD’s Nationally Applicable Recommended Rehabilitation Provisions.
 The report concludes with specific steps that communities interested in adopting a rehab code should take.

-- Rehabilitation Subcodes, OneSTL – This entry in One STL’s Sustainable Solutions Toolkit provides examples of communities that have adopted model rehab codes or adopted their own codes, as well as practical details related to implementation.
+- Rehabilitation Subcodes, OneSTL – This entry in One STL’s Sustainable Solutions Toolkit provides examples of communities that have either adopted model rehab codes or established their own, as well as practical details related to implementation.

 - Galvan, Sara C. “Rehabilitating Rehab Through State Building Codes.”
 2006.
 The Yale Law Journal 115: 1744-1781.